Tropical expansions and toric variety bundles: Toroidal preliminaries

 To every toroidal embedding we associate an abstract cone complex: the tropicalisation.
 This generalises the fan of a toric variety.

-\begin{definition} The \textbf{tropicalisation} $\Sigma(X|D)$ is the following cone complex: \begin{itemize} \item Cones: Every locally-closed stratum $S \subseteq X$ has an associated cone $\sigma_S$ corresponding to the local toric model of $(X|D)$ in a Zariski neighbourhood of $S$.\footnote{If the local toric model has torus factors, these are removed by quotienting by the subtorus of the big torus acting freely.
-This is equivalent to restricting to the lattice spanned by the cone $\sigma_S$.
-See also Remark~\ref{rmk: defn of sigmaS} for an alternative description.} We take the collection of all such cones $\sigma_S$. \item Face maps: If $S_2 \subseteq \overline{S_1}$ then there is an associated face inclusion $\sigma_{S_1} \subseteq \sigma_{S_2}$.
-We take the collection of all such face inclusions. \end{itemize} \end{definition}
+\begin{definition} The \textbf{tropicalisation} $\Sigma(X|D)$ is the following cone complex: \begin{itemize} \item Cones: Every locally-closed stratum $S \subseteq X$ has an associated cone $\sigma_S$ corresponding to the local toric model of $(X|D)$ in a Zariski neighbourhood of $S$.\footnote{If the local toric model has torus factors, these are removed by quotienting by the subtorus of the big torus which acts freely.
+This is equivalent to restricting to the lattice spanned by the cone $\sigma_S$, and ensures uniqueness of the local model.
+See also Remark~\ref{rmk: defn of sigmaS} for an alternative description.} We take the collection of all such cones $\sigma_S$. \item Face maps: If $S_2 \subseteq \overline{S_1}$ then there is an associated face map $\sigma_{S_1} \hookrightarrow \sigma_{S_2}$.
+We take the collection of all such face maps. \end{itemize} \end{definition}

 Cones $\sigma \in \Sigma(X|D)$ correspond bijectively to strata of $(X|D)$.
 This correspondence is inclusion-reversing, and the dimension of a cone is the codimension of the stratum.

 If $(X|D)$ is a simple normal crossings pair with $X$ connected, then $\Sigma(X|D)$ coincides with the cone over the dual intersection complex of $D$.
 In particular all the cones are smooth, i.e. unimodular.
 The apex corresponds to the open stratum $X \setminus D$.